oneThousand1000/coarse-to-fine-chin-editing/README.md

 # double-chin-dataset
-double-chin-dataset is a high-quality image dataset of double chin removal, based on StyleGAN.
+chin-editing-dataset is a high-quality image dataset of double chin editing, based on StyleGAN.
 Coming soon.